CommWebTeam/gen_dw_format/table_formatter/README.md

 ### Assumptions

 This tool makes some assumptions about the HTML document's formatting when reading the tables into an array.
-Some major assumptions are as follows:
+Some major assumptions are as follows (this is NOT a comprehensive list):
 - the document structure is valid HTML and XML.
 - there are no nested tables.
 - each table has at most one caption.
 - the only tags in a table that aren't contained within cells (td or th tags) are tr, caption, thead, tbody, and tfoot tags.
-- there are at most one of each of thead, tbody, and tfoot tags per table.
+- there are at most one of each of the thead, tbody, and tfoot tags per table.
+- each cell can only have a scope of "col" or "row", not both.

 ## Adding actions